Jeff Hovenier: United States ambassador to Kosovo

 On July 2, 2021, President Joe Biden nominated Hovenier to serve as United States Ambassador to Kosovo.
 On October 5, 2021, a hearing on his nomination was held before the Senate Foreign Relations Committee.
 On October 19, 2021, his nomination was reported favorably out of committee.
 The United States Senate confirmed him on November 18, 2021, by voice vote.
 He presented his credentials to President Vjosa Osmani in Pristina on January 10, 2022.

+Retirement from Foreign Service

+Ambassador Hovenier retired from the Department of State in December 2024.

+Atlantic Council

+Hovenier currently serves as a non-resident fellow at the Atlantic Council.

 Personal life

 Hovenier speaks German, Greek, Croatian, and Spanish.